ruricolist/serapeum/REFERENCE.md

 There are only a few syntactic differences:

-1. To prevent accidentally inheriting mutable slots, and preserve its own meaningfulness, `defstruct-read-only` only allows inheritance from other classes defined using `defstruct-read-only`.
+1. To prevent accidentally inheriting mutable slots, and preserve its own usefulness as a marker of the programmer's intent, `defstruct-read-only` only allows inheritance from other classes defined using `defstruct-read-only`.

 2. The `:type` option may not be used.